mohofar/Beta-Rank/README.md

 ## Citation

 ## Note
-We are grateful to the authors of the Hrank paper (https://github.com/lmbxmu/HRankPlus) for sharing their code, which we used as a basis for our own work.
+We utilized the code provided by the authors of the Hrank paper (https://github.com/lmbxmu/HRankPlus) as a foundation for our research.